All Products

 Specifies the storage policy for the fact table.
 Options include Daily Incremental Data and Daily Full Data.

-Select a pre-configured checker to verify that the table name complies with the specified naming conventions.
-For more information about how to configure and use checkers, see Configure Data Warehouse Layer checkers and Use checkers.
+Select a pre-configured checker to verify that the table name complies with your naming conventions.
+For more information, see Configure Data Warehouse Layer checkers and Use checkers.

 Name

 The internal name of the table.
-If a naming rule checker is configured, the table name must comply with the rules.
+If a Naming rule checker is configured, the name must comply with those rules.

 Lifecycle

-The retention period for the fact table, up to a maximum of 36,000 days.
+The retention period for data in the fact table, up to 36,000 days.

 Owner

-The person responsible for the fact table.
-By default, this is the user who creates the table.
+The person responsible for the table.
+Defaults to the user who creates it.

 Description